 Is there really any question of whether or not Hawaii is the best state in America?
 (The answer is no, because Hawaii is obviously the best.)
-Still, even paradise can’t be perfect all the time, and to prove it, here are 7 things you should avoid doing if you want to keep your sanity, and appreciate the Hawaiian Islands to the fullest.
+Still, even paradise can’t be perfect all the time, and to prove it, here are seven things to avoid in Hawaii if you want to keep your sanity, and appreciate the Hawaiian Islands to the fullest.

 What do you think are some things to avoid in Hawaii?
 If you could give someone who wants to visit advice, what would you tell them are some things to be aware of in Hawaii?
 Let us know in the comments!

 Despite some of the more annoying occurrences and dangers of living in Hawaii, we wouldn’t trade it for anything.

 Things To Avoid In Hawaii